capensis/canopsis/doc/developper-guide/rule.rst

 Objective
 =========

-This package manage rules such as couples of (condition, actions).
+This package manage event rules such as couples of (condition, actions).

 A condition is a filter such as mongo filter (http://docs.mongodb.org/manual/reference/operator/) which is applied on an input event.
-If condition is checking, then related actions are performed.
-An action is a dictionary which contains at least a name (corresponding to a python function) and additional action parameters (event fields to updatein the case of an event updating actionfor example).
+If condition has been checked, then related actions are performed in the order of definition.
+An action is a dictionary which contains at least a name (corresponding to a python callable element) and additional action parameters (event fields to update in the case of an event updating action for example).

 Package contents
 ================